uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/operations/spmm.rst

    alpha
       Host or USM pointer representing :math:`\alpha`.
 The USM allocation can be on the host or device.
+Must be of the same type than the handles' data type.

    A_view
       Specifies which part of the handle should be read as described by